Laura Muir: 2017

-On 4 January, racing the 5000 metres for the second time ever, Muir broke 25-year-old British indoor record held by her fellow Scot Liz McColgan, clocking 14m 49.12s in Glasgow.
+On 4 January, racing the 5000 metres for the second time ever, Muir broke 25-year-old British indoor record held by her fellow Scot Liz McColgan, clocking 14:49.12 in Glasgow.
 She was the only competitor as it was a mixed 3K race.
-Exactly a month later, she set a European indoor 3000 metres record in Karlsruhe in a time of 8m 26.41s, beating Russian Liliya Shobukhova's mark by 1.45 seconds and reigning Olympic 5000 m silver medallist Hellen Obiri.
+Exactly a month later, she set a European indoor 3000 metres record in Karlsruhe in a time of 8:26.41, beating Russian Liliya Shobukhova's mark by 1.45 seconds and reigning Olympic 5000 m silver medallist Hellen Obiri.
 On 18 February, Muir broke the European indoor 1000 metres record at the Birmingham Indoor Grand Prix.
-With her time of 2m 31.93s (within a second of the world record), she beat Russian Yuliya Chizhenko's European record and Kelly Holmes’s British best.
+With her time of 2:31.93 (within a second of the world record), she beat Russian Yuliya Chizhenko's European record and Kelly Holmes's British best.

 Muir continued her record-breaking form in March, dominating at the European Indoor Championships in Belgrade.
-She took gold in the 1500 m event, breaking Kelly Holmes’s British record and Doina Melinte's 32-year old championship best along the way, and followed it up by taking a second title in the 3000 m event with another championship record the next day.
+She took gold in the 1500 m event, breaking Kelly Holmes's British record and Doina Melinte's 32-year old championship best along the way, and followed it up by taking a second title in the 3000 m event with another championship record the next day.
 She became only the second woman to achieve this double at the European Indoor Championships after Poland's Lidia Chojecka, and only the second UK athlete after Colin Jackson to win two European Indoor titles at the same event.

 She doubled up outdoors at the World Championships held in London, finishing fourth in the 1500 m and sixth in the 5000 m.
-Over the shorter distance Muir clocked 4:02.97 losing by only 0.38 s to the winner, Faith Kipyegon, and by just 0.07 s to South Africa's Caster Semenya in third; Jenny Simpson of USA finished second.

 Following the championships, she announced that she would miss the 2018 Commonwealth Games in April in order to focus on her veterinary medicine exams.

 2018

 In March, Muir competed at the World Indoor Championships in Birmingham, where she won the bronze medal in the 3000 m, followed by a silver medal in the 1500 m two days later.
-Both events were won by Ethiopia's multiple world record-holder Genzebe Dibaba.
-In first Muir lost to Sifan Hassan representing the Netherlands in a blanket finish by 0.1 s, but she won with Hassan by more than a second over 1500 m.
+Both events were won by Genzebe Dibaba.

 In August, she won the 1500 metres title at the European Championships Berlin 2018, her first-ever major outdoor medal as the first British woman ever to win the European 1500 m gold.

 She followed this breakthrough by securing her second Diamond League title over 1500 metres in Brussels, her first since the move of the series to a championship format.
 Muir produced one of the most impressive wins of her career, beating three of the four fastest women in the world that year (Shelby Houlihan, Hassan and Gudaf Tsegay).